-In contrast to traditional channelizing devices (e.g., cones, drum, etc.) that have some open space between devices, LCD’s can be connected together to form a solid line.
-Thus LCDs can prevent drivers and pedestrians from going between devices and entering the work area (whether inadvertent or deliberate).
+In contrast to traditional channelizing devices (cones, drums, etc.) that have some open space between devices, LCD’s can be connected together to form a solid line.
+Thus LCDs can prevent drivers and pedestrians from going between devices and entering the work area.
 A solid line of LCDs provides continuous delineation of the travel path, which may be beneficial in work zones.